-The WWTP discharge was not compliant with the ELV's set in the wastewater discharge licence for the following: Ammonia-Total (as N) mg/l and ortho-Phosphate (as P) - unspecified mg/l.
+The WWTP discharge was not compliant with the ELV's set in the wastewater discharge licence for the following: Ammonia-Total (as N) mg/l.

 The ambient monitoring results do not meet the required EQS at the upstream and the downstream monitoring locations.
 The EQS relates to the Oxygenation and Nutrient Conditions set out in the Surface Water Regulations 2009.